-Prerequisite(s): PM 122 or approval of chairperson.
+Prerequisite(s): TC 111.

 PM 255 - Fit Analysis and Technical Documentation

 This course introduces the students to fitting tops, dresses, skirts, pants, and basic jackets on live, professional industry models.
 Proportions and balance are analyzed, and adjustments and corrections are made on the production pattern.